vikipedia/python-trainings/online_course/source/module2/day1.rst

   x3 y3 z3
   x4 y4 z4

-There are few things we should remeber abour `reversed` and `enumerate`. whatever `reversed` and `enumerate` returns is for one time use. i.e it is just a mechanism to traverse through the list just once.::
+There are few things we should remember abour `reversed` and `enumerate`. whatever `reversed` and `enumerate` returns is for one time use. i.e it is just a mechanism to traverse through the list just once.::